nitou2504/cmp-5006-spring24/homework/hw3/homework3.md

 ![alt text](Screenshot_20240501_102358.png)

 # WAF
+## What is a WAF?

+The Azure Web Application Firewall (WAF) is a cloud-based service crafted to shield web applications from common cyber threats like SQL injection and cross-site scripting.
+It boasts swift deployment, providing a comprehensive view of the environment to effectively counter malicious attacks.
+Aligned with the Open Web Application Security Project (OWASP) top 10 security risks, Azure WAF ensures robust protection.

+Its **main features** include:

+* Custom and Managed Rule Sets: Users can create personalized rules or utilize preconfigured managed rule sets to effectively thwart malicious attacks.
+* Real-time Visibility and Security Alerts: Users receive instant insight into their environment, enabling swift responses to potential threats.
+Monitoring attacks against web applications is facilitated through a real-time WAF log integrated with Azure Monitor.
+* REST API Support: Full support for REST APIs allows for the automation of DevOps processes, streamlining security management.
+* Operating within the Azure Application Gateway framework, Azure WAF functions as a layer 7 web traffic load balancer, enabling sophisticated routing decisions based on attributes like URI path and host headers.

+## How does it work?

+Utilizing the Core Rule Set (CRS) from OWASP, Azure WAF's underlying engine inspects incoming traffic to detect potential threats.
+Users can configure WAF policies and associate them with application gateways, ensuring granular protection for individual web applications.

+**Key capabilities** of Azure WAF include:

+*  Protection against common web attacks such as SQL injection, cross-site scripting, command injection, and HTTP protocol violations.
+*  Configurable request size limits and exclusion lists for tailored security measures.
+*  Creation of custom rules to address specific application requirements.
+*  Geo-filtering capabilities to restrict access based on geographic location.
+*  Bot mitigation ruleset to defend against automated bot attacks.
+*  Inspection of JSON and XML in request bodies for comprehensive security coverage.

+Azure WAF operates in **two modes**:

+* Detection Mode: Monitors and logs threat alerts without blocking incoming requests, facilitating analysis and monitoring of potential security incidents.
+* Prevention Mode: Actively blocks intrusions and attacks detected by the rules, issuing a "403 unauthorized access" exception to the attacker and recording incidents in WAF logs.

+Users can configure actions for matched rule conditions, including allowing, blocking, logging, or assigning an anomaly score, providing tailored responses to diverse security threats.

 ## WAF setup
 There are several resources we need to set up in order to deploy a web aplication (such as DVWA) with WAF enabled.
 Also all of these resources are under the same resource group we created earlier (CSEC):